coredns/coredns.io/content/blog/enable-disable-plugins.md

 ...
 ~~~

-The number specifies the ordering of the middleware (they are called in this order - *if* enabled in
+The number specifies the ordering of the plugin (they are called in this order - *if* enabled in
 the [Corefile](/2017/07/23/corefile-explained/) - by CoreDNS).
 Then a **name** and a **repository**.
-Just add or remove your middleware in this file.
+Just add or remove your plugin in this file.

-Then do a `go get <middleware-repo-path>` if you need to get the external middleware's source code.
+Then do a `go get <plugin-repo-path>` if you need to get the external plugin's source code.
 And then just compile CoreDNS with `go generate` and a `go build`.
 You can then check if CoreDNS has
-the new middleware with `coredns -plugins`.
+the new plugin with `coredns -plugins`.